dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Customization/2019116AutoCAD_Platform_Customization1101.md

 Chapter 23: Implementing Dialog Boxes (Windows only)

-# Chapter 11 Quick Start for New AutoLISP Programmers
+# 1101.
+Quick Start for New AutoLISP Programmers

 The AutoLISP® language and programming in general are two subjects that I have enjoyed for over 15 years now, but the same subjects make some people cringe and want to run in the opposite direction.
 I am not going to claim AutoLISP is easy to learn, but it can be learned by anyone, whether or not they have a programming background.
 When I first set out to learn AutoLISP, I didn't have any programming experience, but I wanted the benefits that AutoLISP could offer.